onzelf/FCDL/README.md

 	> Add  a  `DistributedLedger`  module  →  compiler  pulls  the  “fabric_compose”  template  →  orchestrator  logs  each  training  contribution  on-chain.
 Shows  business  how  royalties  could  be  automated; not  coded  today,  but  the  slot  is  there.

-# 🤖 Human-Machine Collaboration in Federated Compute (self-healing Agentic AI)
+# 🤖 🚧 Work in Progress Human-Machine Collaboration in Federated Compute (self-healing Agentic AI)

 The FCDL PoC is not only a demonstration of federated learning orchestration — it embodies the future of intent-driven computing where humans and machines collaborate to manage distributed systems.